Baron Zemo: Larval Zooniverse

 In Spider-Ham's reality, Baron Zemo is depicted as an anthropomorphic zebra named Baron Zebro.

 Marvel 2099

 In the unified Marvel 2099 reality of Earth-2099, an unidentified Baron Zemo appears as a member of the 2099 version of the Masters of Evil.
-After the Masters of Evil have slaughtered the 2099 version of the Avengers, they went on the conquer planets where Patriot left Baron Zemo in charge of the Masters of Evil.
-He did kill the 2099 version of Black Knight for disobeying orders.
-Baron Zemo and the Masters of Evil were defeated by the 2099 version of the New Avengers and were remanded to a prison on the planet Wakanda.

 Marvel Noir

-In the Marvel Noir universe, Baron Zemo is one of several Nazis led by Baron Strucker in repeated battles against adventurer Tony Stark in the 1930s.
-This version is later revealed to be Howard Stark, who Strucker chemically brainwashed through a combination of zolpidem, ethanol, methyl chloride, and "ophentonyl" to become the latest bearer of the Zemo mantle.
+In the Marvel Noir universe, Baron Zemo is one of several Nazis led by Baron Strucker in repeated battles against Tony Stark in the 1930s.
+This version is later revealed to be Howard Stark, who Strucker brainwashed to become the next Baron Zemo.

 Marvel Zombies

 In the Marvel Zombies limited series, Baron Helmut Zemo and his Thunderbolts attack Thor and Nova.

 Ultimate Marvel

 In the Ultimate Marvel universe, Loki disguises himself as Baron Zemo to force thousands of Third Reich soldiers to attack Asgard and recruits Ice Giants to bolster his forces.

 MAX

 Baron Helmut Zemo appears in Deadpool MAX as a white supremacist and conspiracy theorist attempting to create a segregated community for Caucasians in America.